-Well think of your body like a car.
-You start the day with a full tank of petrol (or full charge of the battery if you’ve went all green) but as the day wears on, mentally exerting yourself, your fuel tank gradually begins to empty and tiredness sets in.
-Eventually, 7,8,9,12 hours in to your working day you hit the wall where your productivity flatlines.
-You’ve ran out of fuel.
+Well, think of your body like a car.
+You start the day with a full tank of petrol (or full charge of the battery if you’ve gone all green) but as the day wears on, mentally exerting yourself, your fuel tank gradually begins to empty, and tiredness sets in.
+Eventually, and 7,8,9,12 hours into your working day you hit the wall where your productivity flatlines.
+You’ve run out of fuel.

 So what is the solution?

 Well if we continue with the car analogy, you’d top up your fuel tank (or battery) regularly and you’ll be able to keep on going forward.
 In work terms, that means you should take a break.
 Taking a break when you need it is an essential form of revitalizing your motivation and focus.